 Knowing Cairo world-premiered at the Old Globe Theatre, which earned San Diego’s “Billie” Best New Play Award and an LA Times’ Critic’s Pick.
 It is published by Playscripts Inc. and continues to be produced nationally and internationally.
 It was presented at Profile Theater (OR) in 2013.

 Andrea’s latest play Berlin Diary was presented at English Theater Berlin/International Performing Arts Center in October 2016 and Portland’s Coho Theatre in April 2017.
 The play was developed at PlayPenn/The National Museum of American Jewish History and the New Harmony Project.
 Berlin Diary was nominated for the Susan Smith Blackburn prize and is currently a finalist for the Oregon Book Award.

 Andrea works as a collaborating writer with the award-winning devised theater company, Hand2Mouth Theater.
 Her current collaboration, Pep Talk, is touring nationally.
 The San Francisco Chronicle says “The genius of ‘Pep Talk’ is that it is at once a collective unburdening...in the way the best drama has always been, while also being very funny and self- aware.”
 She is currently at work on their latest collaboration Psychic Utopia.

-Andrea is a resident company member at Artists Repertory Theater where she has just received a new play commission.
+Andrea is a resident company member and the Lacroute Playwright-in-Residence at Artists Repertory Theater, where she has just received a new play commission.